viktorsapozhok/viktorsapozhok.github.io/_posts/2019-06-04-earthquake-prediction.md

 ---
 layout: post
-title: "An approach used for solving Kaggle LANL Earthquake Prediction Challenge.
+title: "An approach used for solving Kaggle Earthquake Prediction Challenge.
-  Genetic algorithm for feature selection + CatboostRegressor"
+  Genetic algorithm (DEAP) for feature selection + CatboostRegressor"
 slug: deap-genetic-algorithm
-meta: "An approach used for solving Kaggle LANL Earthquake Prediction Challenge.
+meta: "An approach used for solving Kaggle Earthquake Prediction Challenge.
-Genetic algorithm for feature selection + CatboostRegressor"
+Genetic algorithm (DEAP) for feature selection + CatboostRegressor"
 ---

 This post presents an approach used for solving